kjolley/BIGSdb/README.txt

+v1.31.0: *Batch uploading data is now performed in a separate process, with
+          progress notifications loaded by AJAX polling.
+This prevents browser timeout when lots of genomes are uploaded together.
-v1.30.1: *Option to limit number of running jobs for particular plugins. v1.30.0: *Annotation quality metrics.
-Use the number of allele designations
-          defined for a scheme as an indication of annotation quality.
+         *N50 and L50 values are now stored in the seqbin_stats table and can be used in isolate queries.
+The stats are automatically updated by a database trigger whenever contigs are added to the sequence bin. v1.30.1: *Option to limit number of running jobs for particular plugins. v1.30.0: *Annotation quality metrics.
+Use the number of allele designations defined for a scheme as an indication of annotation quality.